Gortynia

 Gortynia (Γορτυνία) is a municipality in the Arcadia regional unit, Peloponnese, Greece.
 The seat of the municipality is the town Dimitsana.
 The municipality has an area of 1,050.882 km2.
+Its name is derived from the ancient city of Gortys.

 Municipality

 The municipality Gortynia was formed at the 2011 local government reform by the merger of the following 8 former municipalities, that became municipal units: